drewhutchison/piplate_modbus/README.rst

 Example usage is provided in ``main.py`` in the project root directory, which can be run with optional ``host`` and ``port`` arguments to set up a modbus TCP server.
+The user running this will need gpio and spi permissions.

 After that, ``pymodbus.console tcp --host <host>`` should connect you to the server, as verified by its ``client.connect`` returning true.